tanmay192/TradeBlotter/replit.md

 ## Overview

 TradeTracker Pro is a comprehensive stock trading portfolio management application built with React and Express.
 The application allows users to track their stock trades, monitor portfolio performance, analyze quarterly trading patterns, and manage both open and closed positions.
-It features a modern dashboard interface with real-time trade management capabilities and detailed performance analytics.
+It features capital management with cash allocation tracking, a modern dashboard interface with real-time trade management capabilities, detailed performance analytics, and a visual pie chart showing deployed vs. free capital.

 ## User Preferences